Help in a crisis and visiting information during the COVID-19 pandemic

 Links and resources

-Schools, private day nurseries and other interested parties can purchase them at a cheaper cost than self-printing and copying, with the optional addition of your own logos (copyright Nottinghamshire Healthcare) from Nottinghamshire County Council design and print.
+Schools, private day nurseries and other interested parties can purchase resources at a cheaper cost than self-printing and copying, with the optional addition of your own logos (copyright Nottinghamshire Healthcare) from Nottinghamshire County Council design and print.
 Email L4L@nottshc.nhs.uk or phone 07788 386264.

 Resources